NicUll/Queue_Simulation/README.md

 class office(object):
   def __init__(self, times, time_per_customer):
-    """Create a post-office object with parameters for business-hours and the time it takes per customer"""
+    """Create a post-office object with parameters for business-hours and the time it takes per customer.
+    A list is also initiated that will hold the customer queue.""" pass

+  def add(self):
+    """Create a new random customer and add them to the queue""" pass

 class customer(object):